Courage (1921 film)

 Courage is a 1921 American silent drama film directed by Sidney Franklin and starring Naomi Childers, Sam De Grasse and Adolphe Menjou.
 It was distributed by First National Pictures.

-Synopsis
+The survival status of the film is unknown.

+Plot

 In Scotland, a young inventor goes to visit a man who owes him some money only to find him murdered.
 He is arrested and imprisoned for the crime, while his wife faithfully continues to support him and perfect his invention.
 Eventually the real culprit is exposed and he is freed to return to her.